Zehelein/pg-transactional-outbox/lib/README.md

 })();
 ```

-> **Please note:** This library does not automatically delete inbox messages
+> **Please note:** This library offers to automatically delete inbox messages
 > from the inbox table.
-Keeping them is required to ensure that a message is
+Keeping them for a while is required to ensure that a
-> only processed once (due to multiple deliveries or replay attacks).
-Please
+> message is only processed once (due to multiple deliveries or replay attacks).
-> define your own logic on how long the messages should stay in this table.
-This
+> Please configure your duration on how long the messages should stay in this
-> can be a few hours but also some days.
-Messages that are older than this
+> table.
+This can be a few minutes but also some days.
+You can define different
-> defined duration should not be processed anymore.
+> age thresholds for processed messages, abandoned ones, and a general max age
+> setting.
+To be safe you can add logic to not process messages anymore that are
+> older than these defined durations.

 ### Message receiver